EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.15 =
+= 4.16 =
-* Added Products Options Page that allows you to prevent Easify overwriting WooCommerce product categories when they are updated.
-This is useful if you prefer to manage your product categories in WooCommerce instead of automatically using the Easify product categories.
+* Added an option to the Product options page to allow you to disable updates from Easify.
+You can then use Easify to publish the product to WooCommerce, and then use WooCommerce to edit product information without it being overwritten by subsequent changes to the product in Easify.
+Easify product price changes and stock levels will synchronise to WooCommerce.